Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_ServerTech_PDU_Credentials_used_by_the_Redfish_Translation_Service.md

     **Only follow these steps as part of the previously linked chart redeploy procedure.**

-    1. Source the environment file to get the `CSM_ARTI_DIR` value, which contains the path to the latest IUF activity media directory used during the most recent upgrade.
+    1. Source the environment file to get the `CSM_ARTI_DIR` value, which contains the path to the latest CSM artifacts directory used during the most recent upgrade.

         ```bash
         source /etc/cray/upgrade/csm/myenv